-This is an individual assignment of answering the study questions associated with the Lytro case that we will discuss in the final Strategy class on February 13/14 (depending on your section).
+This is an individual assignment of answering the study questions associated with the Lytro case that we will discuss in the final Strategy class on February 17/18 (depending on your section), though all write-ups for all sections are due on February 17th by 8:59am uploaded to Canvas.
 No teamwork is allowed, as this is an individual assignment.
 The Lytro case is a simple yet powerful demonstration of the value of systematic strategic analysis.
 The main task is to match questions with concepts and then to use the information in the case to provide a conclusion.
 Each of the questions is related to the specific topics we have studied within the strategy module.
-It is important not just to describe the facts but also to analyze (and to demonstrate that you know how to use to tools from the course to do this analysis).
+It is important not just to describe the facts but also to analyze (and to demonstrate that you know how to use tools from the course to do this analysis).
 Your answers should be a maximum of 3 pages of text (12 pt.
 Times Roman font, single spaced, with margins no less than 1 inch).
 You may attach an exhibit based on your analysis if it directly supports the arguments you make.